Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 {{end}}
 ```

-In the code above,

-We define an HTML template named” **indexPage”**, which we will serve as the Response when a user navigates to our homepage.
+In the code above, we define an HTML template named” **indexPage”**, which we will serve as the Response when a user navigates to our homepage.

 We linked the CSS file to the index page, ensuring the HTML templates applied the styles correctly.